My name is Julio Martínez. I'm a designer, illustrator, and educator living in San Francisco, California.

 Design

-Partner and Creative Director at studio1500, in charge of various brand development projects.
-Previously at Pentagram (SF Office) and a Design Volunteer at Taproot Foundation.
+I am a Partner and Creative Director at studio1500, in charge of various brand development projects.
+I was previously a designer at Pentagram (SF Office) and a Design Volunteer at Taproot Foundation.

 Teaching

-Currently a Lecturer in the Department of Design at San José State University, and director of Design Spectrum.
+I am a Lecturer in the Department of Design at San José State University and director of Design Spectrum.

 Illustration